 During the first ever Ripple Swell conference in Toronto during October 2017, distinguished speakers from major corporations and financial institutions met to educate investors from the banking world on blockchain technology.
 It was announced during this conference that The Gates Foundation will use the cryptocurrency Ripple in its Level One Project.

 Rather than relying on independent banking mobile money services, the "Mojaloop" would make it possible to send money to any account, not just people who keep their money in one particular bank or mobile provider.

 The potential for using the underlying blockchain technology to do real good in the world is no longer a just a concept.
 With Ripple's digital currency XRP, the Mojaloop will be able to transfer currency quickly and easily across its network.
-(If you are unfamiliar with cryptocurrency and blockchain, check out our Beginner's Guide to Cryptocurrency).

 Bill Gates has been involved in the cryptocurrency community for a very long time, and this plan has been years in the making.

 In a 2016 interview with Bloomberg, the mogul had this to say about how digital currency could help bank the unbanked: "It's really the digital revolution.
 The poorest bought cows, stored gold, put currency under their mattress. ...
 But they are getting cellphones.
 People are going to have hope."

 The Gates Foundation is not alone in its enthusiasm for Ripple's "XRapid" solutions.
 At the time that this article was written, more than 100 financial institutions had confirmed partnerships with Ripple.
 The Bank of England, The Federal Reserve, JPMorgan, and the Royal Bank of Canada are just a few examples, and rumors have swirled that some of the world's biggest credit card companies may follow suit.